insideclojure/insideclojure.github.io/_posts/2015-01-02-sequences.md

 ## Terminology and empty sequences

 There is some very careful language used in the oldest docs and docstrings around the terminology of *sequence*, *seq*, etc. As far as I read it, a collection produces a *seq*, a `lazy-seq` returns a *lazy-seq*, and a *sequence* is either a *seq* or a *lazy-seq*.
-This distinction was (at one point) reflected in the underlying Java interfaces, however that no longer exists and all modern usage of the terms treat *seq* and *sequence* interchangeably.
+This distinction was (at one point) reflected in the underlying Java interfaces, however that no longer exists and modern usage treats *seq* and *sequence* as interchangeable terms.

 One related and confusing aspect of sequences centers around the representation of a sequence of no elements.
 A *seq* (or the result of calling `seq` or `next`) will always be either nil or a sequence with at least one element.
 The result of calling `sequence` or `rest` will represent an empty sequence as a non-nil empty sequence, which may be an empty list, an unrealized empty lazy sequence, or something else.

 Depending on context, either nil or an empty sequence may be the expected representation.

 ## Seqable